 Trust me, it’s a lot easier to price your product for a profit now, even if it feels too high, and lower your price later for whatever reason, than to be in business for a while with prices that are too low, realize you aren’t going to have a sustainable business, and have to raise your prices later to stay open.
 Pricing high enough also allows you the flexibility to have seasonal sales and give out coupon codes.
 I delve more into the complexities of pricing in my other posts.

 If this post gets your wheels turning about how you’ve been pricing your goods, check out this free handmade pricing formula worksheet.
 It’s got built-in formulas and comes with super simple video instructions to tell you exactly how to use it (even if you’ve got spreadsheet-phobia).
 Ready to master your pricing in order to grow a truly profitable, sustainable business?
-Don’t shirk off handling your pricing and grab your free worksheet here
+Don’t shirk off handling your pricing and grab your free worksheet here.

 handmade pricing mistakes